Employer frequently asked questions

 • they submit accurate worker data in their first 2 quarterly reports

-• payroll and HR systems are updated to correctly report eligible employees.
+• have payroll and HR systems updated so eligible employees are correctly identified and reported.

 Do we need to apply on behalf of workers?